 #4 Subculture Symbols

 Subculture patches represent symbols associated with movements or expressions of socio-political ideologies.
-They are seen in leather jackets, denim vests, biker jackets, and on the large-sized bags, of user’s group expression.
+They are seen in leather jackets, denim vests, biker jackets, and on large-sized bags, as a user group expression.
+Now, let us break down the best clothing types on which custom patches look cool on the back.

 Types of Jackets Suitable For Back Patches